This guide provides instructions for safely removing the Wired RPlate from your vehicle. Follow the steps below to ensure a smooth removal process.

 To disconnect the power and ground wires, carefully use wire cutters and a knife to cut each wire individually.
 Take precautions to prevent a short circuit.
 Splice the white and black wires and secure them using Install Bay RNBM 24-26 gauge butt connectors circled in yellow.
 Use PVC electrical tape to cover the connectors and prevent rattling.

-Step 6: If the customer wants the wires completely removed, carefully pull them out of the car.
-Otherwise, you can push the wires back into the grommet hole.
-Reinstall the rubber grommet into the ½” opening, ensuring it clicks into place.
-The rubber grommet acts as a barrier against dust and water.
-Remove the RPlate metal bracket from the vehicle.
+Step 6: If the customer wants to completely remove the wires, carefully extract them from the car.
+However, if the customer prefers to leave the wires in place, make sure to cap them to prevent any short circuits, and then push the wires back into the grommet hole.
+Afterward, reinstall the rubber grommet into the ½" opening, making sure it securely clicks into place.
+The rubber grommet serves as a protective barrier against dust and water.
+Lastly, remove the RPlate metal bracket from the vehicle.

 Step 7: Install the metal plate into the license plate opening of the vehicle.
 Verify that the metal plate matches the vehicle registration and ensure the year registration sticker is up to date.